The Birmingham Conference 2019

 Confirmed Keynote Speakers

-There is no conference fee, but to attend you must complete the online registration form by Friday 7th April 2017.
+There is no fee to attend the conference, but to attend you must complete the online registration form by Friday 5th April 2019.
 Places are limited and will be issued on a first come, first served basis.